One of the greatest stressors in project management seems to be never having enough resources.

 People who have the tendency to say yes to many commitments might see improved efficiency just as a way to burn through their energy sources more efficiently.
 If you are niftily bocking your day from 8 am to 10 pm – guess what – you are still hurting yourself.
 Even though you are not wasting your time on social media, your email, or wondering what the next thing to do might be, you are still in over your head in the long run.

-Use the methods that make you more efficient to set priorities and exclude the noise but don’t use the time you are gaining for more work – take time off instead.
+There’s plenty of ways to manage time during your work day.
+But in addition to them, take time off instead.
 Go for a walk.
 Get a coffee with the friend you have always said you would get together with.
 Do something for yourself.

 Unfortunately, the most boring energy sources that they tell you about really are the best.
 A nice walk around the block when you are feeling strained.
 A night out with friends.
 Sleeping regularly and sufficiently.
 Working on a passion project.
 Spending time with your family.
 Taking time to do things that you enjoy.
 Working out.
 Eating good fresh food.